About Better World Advisors

 He is a founding member of Business Partnership for Peace, Business for Social Responsibility, and the Impact Hub in San Francisco.
 He is a pioneer of Internet industry community organizing.
 He has the Corporate Relations Manager for the Association of Internet Professionals, published the San Francisco's Dot-Com Directory, produced SF Web Business Mixers and 415TECH networking events.
 In 1996 he came up with the idea and sold the first "beyond the banner" Internet advertising campaign to Microsoft for the Launch of Office 97.

-Based on a remark by Bill Clinton in a 1992 interview, that Muhammad Younus, founder of the Grameen Bank, "should be given a Nobel Prize", Brian then took the idea and did the original work for the nomination process and team that made it happen.
+Based on a remark by Bill Clinton in a 1992 interview, that Muhammad Yunus, founder of the Grameen Bank, "should be given a Nobel Prize", Brian then took the idea and did the original work for the nomination process and team that made it happen.
+Brian aranged for Charlie Rose to interveiw professor Yunus for a full hour in 2004.
 The Nobel Peace Prize was awarded jointly to Muhammad Yunus and Grameen Bank in 2006.